betw/LISP-Interpreter/README.md

-Credit: 6.1900 Staff for template
+Credit: 6.1900 Staff for starter code (students implement core functionality (tokenization, parsing, etc...))

 This repository contains a custom Scheme interpreter implemented in Python, supporting a variety of fundamental Scheme functionalities, including symbolic computation, list processing, and mathematical operations.
 The interpreter provides a robust environment for evaluating Scheme expressions, complete with built-in functions like +, *, car, cdr, map, and custom functions via lambda.
 It is designed to handle nested expressions, user-defined variables, conditionals (if), and higher-order functions like filter and reduce.